 Inside we learned that it is owned and operated by a mother, daughter team.
 They work with local farmers who grow Criollo, Guayaquil & Patastillo varieties of cacao.
 Every bit of chocolate sold in the shop is roasted in house and made into bars, truffles, or other delicious treats.

 They also offer a chocolate making and tasting class.
 Tasting different varieties of chocolate and ingredients and learning about the chocolate making process.
 All participants go home with plenty of tasty treats.
-In addition, Isla Bella also offers a Bean to Bar to Beach Retreat.
-The 7 day retreat includes daily chocolate making workshops, a yoga class each morning, trips to Mayan temples, plenty of beach time, and of course more chocolate.

 Take an ATV Tour